Codeception/Codeception/docs/03-AcceptanceTests.md

 Each failed assertion will be shown in the test results, but it won't stop the test.

-Conditional assertions are disabled in bootstrap setup.
-To enable them you should add corresponding step decorators to suite config:
+Conditional assertions are enabled by default suite config step decorator settings (unless overridden):

 > If you started project as `codecept init acceptance` they should be already enabled in config